lmfilman/e28/react/README.md

 [Link to Tutorial](https://reactjs.org/tutorial/tutorial.html#overview)

+#### What is React?

+> React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+It lets you compose complex UIs from small and isolated pieces of code called “components”.

 1. In React you can define components, which inherit from `React.Component`
 2. Components have properties, `props`
 3. Components can define a `render` method which define the view, and return a "React element"